-Dr Barentsz is MD since 1980 and received his research PhD in 1990.
+Dr. Barentsz is MD since 1980 and received his research PhD in 1990.
 He is a Professor of Radiology since 1998 and currently the Chair of the Radboudumc Prostate MR-Reference Center.

-Dr Barentsz' research focuses on the following aims:
+Dr. Barentsz' research focuses on the following aims:

-he thinks that that is the best way to go.
-He is determined in this choice, but is open to every good idea.
-E.g. urologists were opposed to the idea to use MRI to detect prostate cancer.
-But, he never ever gave
+when everyone goes right, he goes left when he thinks that's the best way.
+He is determined in this decision, but open to every good idea.
+For example, urologists opposed his idea of using MRI to detect clinically significant prostate cancer.
+But never gave

 up.
-Now he is awarded by the European urologists with the '2020 EAU Innovators in Urology Award', and by invitation, he is Imaging Editor of the Executive Editorial Board of European Urology.
-In this latter position, he tries to promote useful imaging tools, that will help patients.
-To achieve his goals,
+Now he is awarded by European urologists with the EAU Innovators in Urology Award 2020 and is the Imaging Editor of the Executive Editorial Board of European Urology.
+In that latter position, he tries to promote imaging tools that help patients.
+To achieve

-he can be pretty impatient.
-This is due to his devotion and passion.
-He sometimes forgets that changes in medical health care take time.
-He is frequently consulted as a member of the Advisory Board of the Prostate Cancer Patient Foundation and helps many patients, even after-hours when they need his (imaging) support.
+those goals, he can be pretty impatient.
+But this is mainly due to his commitment and passion.
+Sometimes he forgets that changes in medical care can take some time.
+He is often consulted as a member of the Advisory Board of the Prostate Cancer Patient Society

+and helps many patients, even after-hours, when they need his (imaging) support.

-treatments.
-They can consult experts of this centre with any questions on prostate MRI, PET-CT, theranostics, and focal therapy.
+mpMRI, bpMRI, nano-MRI, 18F- and 68Ga-PSMA PET-CT.
+Patients can also have theranostics with Ac- or Lu-PSMA and MR-guided focal therapy treatments.
+They can consult the experts of this centre with questions about prostate MRI, PET-CT, theranostics and focal

-papers, 7 in the last 2 years with a high-impact factor (>15).
-With this, he stimulated many enthusiastic young researchers to write excellent articles.
+He is the leading author of more than 300 papers, seven in the last two years with a high-impact factor (> 20).
+As a result, he encouraged many enthusiastic young researchers to write excellent articles.

 - Royal Decoration: Knight in the Order of the Dutch Lion

-- 2020 EAU Innovator in Urology Award
+- 2020 EAU Innovators in Urology Award

-- Honorary Member Japanese Radiological Society
+- Honorary Member Japanese Radiological Society (2019)

-- Honorary Member Polish Medical Radiological Society
+- Honorary Member Polish Medical Radiological Society (2019)

 - Dutch Radiology Wertheim-Salomonson